mrbnkz/mrb_jobs/README.md

 # Step Five: Data Loading
-* Automating the data transformation process using azure synapse analytics, for easy transformation of similar database file
+* Loading the data into the database for easy use